Kevin Sites: Awards and recognition

 Sites was recently selected as a 2010 Nieman Fellow, a prestigious journalism fellowship at Harvard University.
 In September 2008, Sites was awarded Manchester College's 2008 Innovator of the Year Award.
-In 2007, Sites won a National Headliner Award for Independent Online Journalism, a Webby for his video coverage of the Israeli-Hezbollah conflict, and a citation of excellence from the Overseas Press Club for best web coverage of international affairs.

 Sites was honored with the Payne Award for Ethics in Journalism for the mosque video and was additionally nominated for the national Emmy Award.
-Sites was also honoured by Wired magazine, receiving the magazine's RAVE Award for his popular blog.
+Sites was also honored by Wired magazine, receiving the magazine's RAVE Award for his popular blog.
 He was also awarded the Daniel Pearl Award, for courage and integrity in journalism, by the Los Angeles Press Club in 2006.

-Time magazine names the Hot Zone as one of its "50 Coolest Websites", and Forbes magazine listed Sites as one of "The Web Celeb 25", "the biggest, brightest and most influential people on the web today".

 He won the Edward R. Murrow Award in 1999 for his contributions to NBC's coverage of the war in Kosovo.

-Sites is often cited by former CNN anchor Daryn Kagan in media stories as her inspiration to launch her eponymous web site, DarynKagan.com.